-Teaching teams use ongoing observations and parent input to assess all children three times a year for Head Start and four times a year for Early Head Start.
-These assessments are completed using the Creative Curriculum online database Teaching Strategies (TS) Gold.
-TS Gold objectives support the five essential "school readiness" domains for all children age birth through five and are aligned with our Head Start Early Learning Outcomes Frameworks, the Guidelines for Preschool and Kindergarten Learning Experiences, and the Massachusetts Early Learning Guidelines for Infants and Toddlers.
+Teaching teams use ongoing observations and parent input to assess all children three times a year in Head Start and four times a year in Early Head Start.
+These assessments are completed using the Creative Curriculum online assessment database.
+Learning objectives in the database support the five essential "school readiness" domains for all children age birth through five and are aligned with our Head Start Early Learning Outcomes Frameworks, the Guidelines for Preschool and Kindergarten Learning Experiences, and the Massachusetts Early Learning Guidelines for Infants and Toddlers.
 The assessment system is used to help teachers determine individual children's progress within each assessment period and to help create individualized experiences throughout the year.
-To ensure all child observations and assessments are completed accurately, teachers are required to complete a certification every three years through TS Gold.
-Staff must rate children's skill level based on written observations and their ratings are then compared to Teaching Strategies' master raters for reliability and accuracy.
+Parents and guardians are encouraged to ask questions regarding the use of assessment data and how it will meet the individual needs of their child.